AdventurousWebDesign/adventurouswebdesign.github.io/_work/meijin.md

 ---
 title:     Code a Dependable Learning Management System for The Academy of Culinary Nutrition
 slug:      meijin
 tags:      [wordpress, lms, qa, ecommerce, plugin, interoperativity]
+asciinema: true
 ---

 The [Academy of Culinary Nutrition][acn] administers the prestigious Culinary Nutrition